GridasovSasha/ML_regression_car_price/README.md

 ## Result
 The trained model was tested on a special set of test data and showed the following metric values:
-- RMSE - 0.464
-- MAE - 12078.498
+- MAPE: 36%

-At this stage, the model shows poor quality, and improvements are planned.
+At this stage, the model shows low quality and is planned to be improved